CrypticSignal/video-quality-metrics/README.md

   -cl <an integer between 1 and 60>, --clip-length <an integer between 1 and 60>
                         Defines the length of the clips.
 Only applies when used with -i > 0.
 Default: 1.
                         Example: -cl 10
-  -t ENCODING_TIME, --encoding-time ENCODING_TIME
+  -t ENCODE_LENGTH, --encode-length ENCODE_LENGTH
-                        Encode this many seconds of the video.
-If not specified, the whole video will get encoded.
-Only applies when -i is not set.Example: -t 60
+                        Create a lossless version of the original video that is just the first x seconds of the video, use the cut version as the reference and for all encodes.
+You cannot use this option in conjunction with the -i or -cl arguments.Example: -t 60
   -pm, --phone-model    Enable VMAF phone model.
   -dp DECIMAL_PLACES, --decimal-places DECIMAL_PLACES
                         The number of decimal places to use for the data in the table (default: 2).